 Revenues for operations are provided primarily from the District School Board of Hillsborough County, Florida pursuant to the funding provisions included in the School's charter.
 In accordance with the funding provisions of the Charter and Section 1002.33, Florida Statutes, the School reports the number of full-time equivalent (FTE) students and related data to the School Board.
 Under provisions of Section 1011.62, Florida Statutes, the School Board reports the number of FTE students and related data to the Florida Department of Education (FDOE) for funding through the Florida Education Finance Program (FEFP).
-Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under FEFP and the actual weighted full-time equivalent students reported by the School during the designated fulltime equivalent student survey period.
-The School Board receives a 5% administrative fee from the School, which is withheld from the respective FEFP payments.
+Funding for the School is adjusted during the year to reflect the revised calculations by the FDOE under FEFP and the actual weighted full-time equivalent students reported by the School during the designated full-time equivalent student survey period.
+The School Board receives a 2% administrative fee from the School, which is withheld from the respective FEFP payments.
 The administrative fee is reflected as a general administration expense/expenditure in the accompanying statement of activities and statement of revenues, expenditures and changes in fund balances - governmental funds.
-The administration fee is calculated on the FEFP Revenue, for up to 250 students.
+This administrative fee is reduced from the 5% administrative fee normally charged to the School as the School has earned a high performing designation.
+In order to maintain its designation, the School must maintain an A or B school grade, receive an unqualified opinion on the annual financial audit, and cannot have a financial emergency.

 The basic amount of funding through the FEFP under Section 1011.62 is the product of (1) the School's un-weighted FTE, multiplied by (2) the cost factor for each program, multiplied by (3) the base student allocation established by the Florida legislature.
 Additional funds for exceptional students who do not have a matrix of services are provided through the guaranteed allocation designated in Section 1011.62(1)(e)2., Florida Statutes.
-For the 2013-2014 school year, the School reported 172.0 un-weighted FTE.
+For the 2016-2017 school year, the School reported 298 un-weighted FTE.
+The district fee is levied on the revenue for the first 250 un-weighted FTE.
 Weighted funding represented approximately 6% of total state funding.